Alerovere/HoloceneVerticalMovements/Second revision/README.md

 # SE Asia Sealevel

-This repository contains three folders.
+This repository contains three folders with data and scripts to analyze/plot them.
+The content of this folder was prepared for the revised version of *Bender et al. (Climate of the Past Discussions)*, available at this link: https://doi.org/10.5194/cp-2019-63

-## GIA Models
+## Folder **GIA Models**
 This folder contains NetCDF files of the 54 GIA models described in the paper (subfolder "All_GIA_Models") and an extract of the sea level data points presented in the paper in xslx format, that serves as template for RSl observations.
 Three jupyter notebooks are provided to extract and plot both models and data.

 ### Modern GIA rates calculation